-Statutes of limitations – that is, the period of time after an injury or incident in which one can file a suit – vary based on the type of injury (whether physical, emotional or financial) and on the location in which the abuse or nursing home neglect took place.
+The statute of limitations – that is, the period of time after an injury or incident in which one can file a suit – vary based on the type of injury (physical, emotional or financial) and on the location in which the abuse or nursing home neglect took place.
 Federal legislation may also affect how long you and your loved one have to pursue compensation through the court system, as well as the type and amount of damages that can be awarded.

 We Can Help

 If you or a loved one has been a victim of nursing home abuse or neglect, contact Nursing Home Abuse Center.
 We can put you in touch with a nursing home abuse lawyer who will help you ensure that your rights, and that of your loved one, are protected.
 Call Nursing Home Abuse Center at 1-866-548-9636.
 Also, you can fill out the contact form on the side of this page for a free case evaluation.